-Configure GCP Secret Manager as a Secret Store
+Configure GCP Secret Manager Integration

 Set up GCP Secret Manager

 To get started with GCP Secret Manager, store credentials to some of your resources in it and note the correct paths to those credentials.
-Then, set up your relay server to be able to authorize to the Secret Manager.
+Then, set up your Relay server to be able to authorize to the Secret Manager.

-- Get Application Credentials for GCP, save them to your relay server, and set the necessary environment variable that points to those credentials on your relay server (
+- Get application credentials for GCP, save them to your Relay server, and set the necessary environment variable that points to those credentials on your Relay server (

 - Edit the file